nickfloop/floopcli/docs/source/intro/install.rst

 Overview
 ========
-floop is a command-line interface built on Python 3.
+floop is a command-line interface built in Python 3.
 The tool uses Docker, Docker Machine, and rsync to manage all host-target communication.

 Supported Operating Systems
 ===========================

 Check out the :doc:`os` to learn more about how to configure the operating systems on your target devices to enable floop.

 floop currently supports operating systems that have a bash shell and support virtualization.
-These include:

-- Ubuntu (tested 16.04)

 Install Prerequisites
 =====================